Keep your lawn green this summer!

 The final step in this process is to adjust your watering habits or your watering system to accommodate our newly renovated lawn.
 An unhealthy lawn without these maintenance techniques requires 2 to 3 times as much water, leading guidance from common Internet sources to claim watering must be 8 to 10 minutes per day in order for the desired look.
 However I have found that For my environmental conditions in Northern California, quite honestly a healthfully maintained lawn only needs one third of the amount of water across to the majority of the year with only exceeding this amount in the highest temperature period of the summer months.
 The best watering times for grass are during the morning hours between 4 and 5 AM allowing sufficient soak time prior to the sun rising and evaporating the moisture.
 For my use I also run my water in the afternoon at around 5 PM, ideally you do not want a moist soil all night long to avoid bacteria and moss growth during the evening.

-This is a photo of my lawn with an over 50% reduction (year over year) in my water use.
+This is a photo of my lawn and my bill usage graph with an over 30% reduction (year over year) in my water use.

 Tags: belief, California, car, cause, com, day, dog, end, ensure, hd, important, Internet, just, Law, Personal, process, ROC, run, time, use